Table Of Contents

 Half-Pallet Display

-half pallet display is specifically designed for retail and specialty stores and allows one-sided shopping access.
+A half-pallet display is specifically designed for retail and specialty stores and allows one-sided shopping access.

 Display options include showcasing the physical product on the display or presenting the product through imagery.